nf-core/proteomicslfq/docs/usage.md

 This optional parameter can be used to specify a root folder in which the spectrum files specified in the SDRF are searched.
 It is usually used if you have a local version of the experiment already.
 Note that this option does not support recursive searching yet.

+### `--local_input_type`

+If the above [`--root_folder`](#--root_folder) was given to load local input files, this overwrites the file type/extension of the filename as specified in the SDRF.
+Usually used in case you have an mzML-converted version of the files already.
+Needs to be one of 'mzML' or 'raw' (the letter cases should match your files exactly).

 -----